vu-aml/adlib/README.md

 To run tests, run `python -m pytest tests/<path to test>` from the root directory.

+## Docs
+To serve the docs locally, you may have to install Sphinx with: `pip install Sphinx`
+- First, try to open index.html with your browser, if that doesn't work, you make have to make the html.
+  * In that case, navigate to `docs/` and run: `make html`.

 ## Installation
 ### Dependencies
 * Python3